 There are different prefold diaper sizes to help you get the right first for your baby, and prefolds are known to leak less and cause less diaper rash.

 Prefolds have very few downsides, but there are a few.
 Because prefold sizing varies, you may end up having to purchase two or three sets of diapers before your baby is potty-trained.

 Overall, prefolds are inexpensive, but if cost is an issue, consider forgoing newborn prefolds and covers and opting for using standard size or disposables until your baby fits the standard size.

 Learning how to fold prefolds is a deterrent for some.
 If you are considering this style, purchase or borrow some and practice.

 Bamboo and cotton blends are delicate and may require replacement faster than 100% cotton; additionally, they should not go into the dryer, which increases dry time.

 A final downside to prefolds is that if they are not fitted properly, messy poop explosions can happen; correct sizing and practice will, however, prevent most blowouts.

 How to Use Prefold Cloth Diapers?

-To use prefolds, you will need diaper pins or fasteners and a waterproof cover.
 There are different ways to fold a diaper prefold, so look for tutorials online and practice the various folds.
 It may not be until your baby is here and you’ve tried different folds that you know what works best.